 The advancement of molecular biotechnology and selective marker assisted techniques has opened the door for genetic engineering, which promises growth in the yield of 14 different varieties of pulses grown throughout the country.
 In this regard, India has enormous potential in cutting-edge research.

-Despite poor growth of the pulses market, governmental support for maximum retail prices has negatively influenced the market; farmers are left behind with small rain-fed land holdings, already depleted soils and ineffective chemical supplements to grow crops.
+Despite the poor growth of the pulses market, governmental support for maximum retail prices has negatively influenced the market; farmers are left behind with small rain-fed land holdings, already depleted soils and ineffective chemical supplements to grow crops.
 The National Food Security Mission, an ambitious project launched under the 11th Plan to promote pulses production, could barely create a mark, even with a whopping INR 2,148 crore investment in targeted technology demonstrations, distribution of seed kits and irrigation equipment.

 What the Industry Needs?